matt439/ApogeeVGC/CONTRIBUTING.md

 - **Doubles targeting**: Always consider multi-target scenarios

 ## Pokemon Showdown Reference
 The project references Pokémon Showdown's TypeScript code for mechanics and data structures.
-Key files include:
-- `RUNEVENT-TS.md` - Event system documentation
-- `SINGLEEVENT-TS.md` - Single event handling documentation
-- `SIM-PROTOCOL.md` - Simulation protocol overview
-- `SIMULATOR.md` - Core simulator mechanics
+All relevant Showdown files are present in the solution in the 'pokemon-showdown' solution folder.

 ## Questions?
 For complex battle mechanics, refer to: